In some cases, property owners are responsible for maintaining and repairing electrical lines and equipment on their property.

 Completing a visual check of poles and equipment

-It is recommended that property owners carry out periodic visual checks to ensure that the service lines and the poles supporting the overhead lines on their property, are in good order.
+Property owners should carry out periodic visual checks to ensure that their service lines, equipment, and infrastructure are in good order.
 These checks should include checking that power lines are not close to trees.
 Click here to find out more about trees and powerlines.

 If you have completed a visual check of service lines or poles on your property, or of a MainPower asset, and notice something you think is unsafe, call MainPower on 0800 30 90 80 immediately.